mitchellurgero/cloudron-codiad/README.md

 - **I am not able to test the security of this app, however, given a strong enough password, things should be fine.
 In either case, I would NOT INSTALL ON PRODUCTION SYSTEMS**
+- After installing, make sure to run the Codiad setup via web browser as well!
+Once you complete that, add the following line to __/app/data/public/config.php__ if you want Cloudron SSO Authentication: `define("AUTH_PATH", "/app/data/public/ldap.php");`

 ## Currently Installed Packages / Supported Languages